-- 1. In the weeks before allocations, Department Managers will meet with hiring supervisors to discuss their hiring needs. - 2.
-After allocations have been announced, supervisors must communicate with their Department Manager regarding recruitment. - 3.
-Supervisors and/or Managers may then re-hire students by signing Returning Student Worker applications. - 4.
+In the weeks before allocations, Department Managers will meet with hiring supervisors to discuss their hiring needs.

+After allocations have been announced, supervisors must communicate with their Department Manager regarding recruitment.

+Supervisors and/or Managers may then re-hire students by signing Returning Student Worker applications.
+Students who are not being hired back should be notified before positions open.

 The Department Manager will advertise open positions for a minimum of five-full business days and a maximum of ten-full business days.
-To re-open a position a request must be made to Work Committee. - 5.
-Advertisements must contain the following: - a.
-Application deadline - b.
-Application requirements - c.
-Job qualifications - d.
-Basic job description - e.
-Equal Opportunity statement - f.
-Contact information - 6.
-Advertisements must be posted in the following locations: - a.
-Outside the Work Office - b.
-During the Spring Job Fair (if applicable) - c.
-Via current campus announcement platform and bulletin boards - 7.
-Faculty supervisors should announce positions for which they are hiring to classes. - 8.
-Faculty should encourage students to apply without promising positions; such discussions should not be conducted where other students might hear and deduce they should not apply. - 9.
-Application deadlines may be extended before the five-full business days have ended.
+To re-open a position a request must be made to the Work Committee.

+- Advertisements must contain the following:

+- Application deadline

+- Application requirements

+- Job qualifications

+- o Basic job description

+- o Equal Opportunity statement

+- Contact information

+- Advertisements must be posted in the following locations:

+- Outside the Work Office

+- During the Spring Job Fair (if applicable)

+- Via current campus announcement platform and bulletin boards

+- Faculty supervisors should announce positions for which they are hiring to classes.

+- Faculty should encourage students to apply without promising positions; such discussions should not be conducted where other students might hear and deduce they should not apply.

+- Application deadlines may be extended before the five-full business days have ended.
 However, if the deadline to apply has passed and no applications have been submitted, the position should be advertised again for a minimum of five-full business day and follow the same process outlined above.

-- 1. Students complete and submit a Returning Student Worker Application to the Department Supervisors and/ or Managers of the position they wish to work. - Supervisors and/or Managers who wish to re-hire students who currently work for them may sign and submit these applications to the Work Office upon receipt of allocations. - 3.
-Supervisors and/or Managers with open positions will proceed as follows: - a.
-Advertise during the job fair and via steps outlined above - b.
-Review all applications received considering skills/qualifications relative to job description and applicants - c.
-Interview all qualified applicants.
+- Students complete and submit a Returning Student Worker Application to the Department Supervisors and/or Managers of the position they wish to work. - Supervisors and/or Managers who wish to re-hire students who currently work for them may sign and submit these applications to the Work Office upon receipt of allocations.
+Position change within the department may require an interview. - Supervisors and/or Managers with open positions will proceed as follows: - Advertise during the job fair and via steps outlined above - Review all applications received considering skills/qualifications relative to job description and applicants - Interview all qualified applicants.
 A qualified applicant is any student who meets all the eligibility criteria and has a complete application and application materials.
-During the spring semester, interviews must be conducted after the spring job fair. - d.
-When feasible, interviews should be conducted on the same day with the same group of interviewers, which should include the supervisor and department manager - e.
-Once the spring job fair has taken place and interviews are complete, Supervisors and/or Managers sign and submit Returning Student Worker Applications to the Work Office - f.
-Supervisors and/or Managers may not make offers of employment or promise positions (formally or informally) until all qualified applicants have been duly considered
+During the spring semester, interviews must be conducted after the spring job fair. - $\circ~$ When feasible, interviews should be conducted on the same day with the same group of interviewers. - Interviews should be conducted with a minimum of two interviewers, which can include the supervisor, and department manager, or a qualified third party. - Once the spring job fair has taken place and interviews are complete, Supervisors and/or Managers sign and submit Returning Student Worker Applications to the Work Office. - Supervisors and/or Managers may not make offers of employment or promise positions (formally or informally) until all qualified applicants have been appropriately considered.

-- 1. Supervisors and/or Managers will notify applicants via email of their application status within five days of the Job Fair and/or completion of interviews. - 2.
-Any students interviewed and not hired will be provided with the opportunity for feedback regarding why they were not hired; this feedback should follow from the advertised qualifications and responsibilities.
+- Supervisors and/or Managers will notify applicants via email of their application status in a timely manner after the Job Fair and/or completion of interviews. - Any students interviewed and not hired will be provided with the opportunity for feedback regarding why they were not hired; this feedback should follow from the advertised qualifications and responsibilities.